Urinary incontinence products - self-careAdult diapers; Disposable urinary collection devices

 Choosing the Right Product

-First, talk with your doctor to make sure of the cause of your leakage cannot be treated.
+First, talk with your health care provider to make sure the cause of your leakage cannot be treated.

 If you have urine leakage, you can buy many types of urinary incontinence products.
 These products help keep your skin dry and prevent skin rashes and sores.